advancedresearch/path_semantics/semiotic-introduction.md

 So, when you give them a challenge of figuring out "how people use symbols", they will probably fail at it and make little progress.

-A good Path Semanticist is somebody who usually has 20 years of experience from another field, but want to move on.
+A good Path Semanticist is somebody who usually has 20 years of experience from another field, but wants to move on.
 These years of experience serve as a backbone for what they will be doing in the coming years.
 They understand this situation as another phase in life, where the stuff they will be doing are different from what they did before.
 So, they expect that they have to learn new things and in the process, get worse at some of the skills they have built up so far.